Close Menu

 A Reversion to Art

 Vintage carpets are not just simple carpets on the floor; they are also art pieces with deep cultural meanings.
 Persian and Turkish kilims, Moroccan Beni Ourain, and Chinese Art Deco styles, among others, have their heritage and stories.
-They tend to be made in a hand-knotted style, dyed with natural pigments, and crafted from high-quality wool or silk, a combination that imparts a tactile and visual richness that is difficult to match in machine-made modern-day alternatives.
+They tend to be made in a hand-knotted style, dyed with natural pigments, and crafted from high-quality wool or silk, a combination that imparts a tactile and visual richness, which is difficult to match in machine-made modern-day alternatives.
 Even a neutral room with straight lines and a color palette consisting of black and white can be transformed into a world with a worn-out, highly patterned carpet that tells a story.

 Effective Contrasts